dstroot/express-loggly/README.md

     var app = express();

     // sequence of use() matters!

+    // Body parsing middleware
+    app.use(bodyParser.urlencoded({ extended: true }));

+    // Use sessions
+    app.use(session(config.session));
-    // Put this after session and bodyParser

-    app.use(logger.requestLogger()); // <-- log requests
+    // Put this after session and bodyParser app.use(logger.requestLogger()); // <-- log requests

-    // error-handling middleware starts after all routes and static serving
+    // Error-handling middleware starts *after all routes* (and serving any
-    // It takes the same form as regular middleware, however it requires
+    // static files).
+It takes the same form as regular middleware, however
-    // an arity of 4, aka the signature (err, req, res, next).
+    // it requires an arity of 4, aka the signature (err, req, res, next).
-    // when express has an error, it will invoke ONLY error-handling middleware.
+    // When express has an error, it will invoke ONLY error-handling middleware.
+    // Put this *after* all routes, in your error handling section of middleware.

     app.use(logger.errorLogger()); // <-- log errors